CallmeTruong/voice_summarizer/readme.md

 - Only `VITE_*` variables are exposed to browser code.
 - Lambda environment variables are injected by `infrastructure/setup_aws.py`.
 - The assistant is scoped per recording, so chat memory and retrieval context are tied to the selected `recordingId`.
+- Transcript artifacts and summary JSON files are stored in S3, while vector search data is stored in S3 Vector.